ermanh/trieregex/README.md

 ## Python version comptability

-Due to [f-strings](https://www.python.org/dev/peps/pep-0498/) and type hints, this package is only comptible with Python versions >=3.6.
+Due to [f-strings](https://www.python.org/dev/peps/pep-0498/) and type hints, this package is only compatible with Python versions >=3.6.

 For Python versions >=2.7, <3.6, backports such as [`future-fstrings`](https://pypi.org/project/future-fstrings/) and [`typing`](https://pypi.org/project/typing/) are available.